CASB architecture can either slow your workforce down, or secure access anywhere they go

-Increased adoption of cloud applications and cloud-based email, like Gmail and Outlook.com, has improved a few things.
+Increased adoption of SaaS applications and cloud-based email, like Gmail and Outlook 365, has improved productivity for many employees.
 Your end users can access these apps from anywhere in the world with very good performance, availability, scalability, and resiliency.
 And the infrastructure of Google and Microsoft is mind-blowing.
 They add more capacity on a daily basis that is larger than your entire infrastructure capacity.
 They are laying cables and adding data centers in every corner of the world.
-For example, Google is spending $30B in 2017 on their infrastructure.
+For example, Google is spending $13 billion on their infrastructure in 2019 in the U.S. alone.

 Google Data Centers 2017